pingmelive/javascript.lib/README.md

-# Library to handle error
+# Library to handle live events / Error Live Reporting

 This library allows you to get all the error.